open-telemetry/oteps/text/0156-columnar-encoding.md

 ## Risks and Mitigations

 An authentication mechanism is highly recommended to protect against malicious traffic.
 Without authentication, an OTLP receiver can be attacked in multiple ways ranging from DoS, traffic amplification to sending sensitive data.
+This specification reuses the authentication mechanisms already in place in the collector.

 ## Trade-offs and Mitigations